sagemath/trac_to_gh/Issue 3982.md

 # Issue 3982: [with patch, needs review] Pipe stdout to /dev/null to help sage_timeit with "print" statements

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3982

 Original creator: rlm